-The overarching research goal of my laboratory is to delineate the mechanisms of the cross-talk between epigenetics and chromatin organization, learning how these processes apply to the development of acute myeloid leukemia (AML), resistance to therapies, and clonal evolution.
-Ultimately, we would like to harness this mechanistic understanding to develop improved therapeutic approaches for leukemia.
+The overarching research goal of the Guryanova Lab is to delineate the mechanisms of the cross-talk between epigenetics and chromatin organization, learning how these processes apply to the development of acute myeloid leukemia (AML), resistance to therapies, and clonal evolution.
+Ultimately, Dr. Guryanova would like to harness this mechanistic understanding to develop improved therapeutic approaches for leukemia.

-We have developed a clinically-accurate genetic mouse model of Dnmt3a-mutant AML.
-Using this model, we have shown that presence of mutant Dnmt3a renders the cells less sensitive to daunorubicin, a standard anti-leukemic chemotherapeutic agent of the anthracycline family.
+The lab has developed a clinically-accurate genetic mouse model of Dnmt3a-mutant AML.
+Using this model, they have shown that presence of mutant Dnmt3a renders the cells less sensitive to daunorubicin, a standard anti-leukemic chemotherapeutic agent of the anthracycline family.
 This chemoresistance is specific to anthracycline-induced DNA intercalation and torsional stress, and it is independent of topoisomerase 2 inhibition.
 These findings align well with clinical observations that mutant DNMT3A defines chemoresistant leukemic and that pre-leukemic clones that survive induction chemotherapy persist in remission and give rise to disease relapse.
 Subsequent biochemical studies identified a defect in nucleosome eviction and chromatin remodeling through attenuated recruitment of histone chaperones as a molecular mechanism of increased DNA torsional stress tolerance.

 The current work in the lab is focused on further delineation of the molecular mechanisms underlying altered chromatin remodeling, on the investigation of clonal evolution in the blood system, and on the pre-clinical evaluation of candidate therapeutic approaches for DNMT3A-mutant leukemia.